volodymyrhudyma/blog/content/blog/event-capturing-in-javascript.md

 ## Event Capturing Example

-To better understand the phase, let's see the following example:
+To understand the phase better, let's look at the following example:

 ```html
 <!DOCTYPE html>